mdsheraj123/mdsheraj123.github.io/_posts/2021-04-12-Favourite-pieces-of-art.md

 \- Me

-\([https://worldpopulationreview.com/country\-rankings/most\-racist\-countries](https://worldpopulationreview.com/country-rankings/most-racist-countries) shows us that India is the most racist country in the world.\)
+\([https://worldpopulationreview.com/country\-rankings/most\-racist\-countries](https://worldpopulationreview.com/country-rankings/most-racist-countries) shows us that India is the most racist country in the world.
+Although I now feel that we all are equally racist, only some people are better at hiding it than others.\)

+*“Before you embark on a journey of revenge, dig two graves.”*

+\- The Chinese philosopher, Confucius.

 # Favourite Poems
 ## Truth